 4. Lack of technology equipment & support team

 Issues often arise when you assume a “meeting room” includes all the tech.
 You arrive only to find there’s no screen, the cables don’t match your laptop, or there’s no one to help you.
+These common problems often strike a bad impression, which could come across as unprofessional.

 In order to avert this occurrence, get a written list of the essential meeting room equipment included in your booking.
 Ask about how to set up video conferencing and confirm what support is available.
-The best solution is to choose a venue with an on-site IT and service team, so you’re never left to solve a tech problem on your own.
+To ensure the meeting will be smooth, the best solution is to choose a venue with an on-site IT and service team, and come in early about 15 minutes to set up everything before the meeting happens.

 - Ready-to-use spaces: High-tech, pet-friendly meeting rooms available when you need them.